Professor Angela Paladino

-Camille, a native of Trinidad and Tobago completed her PhD in Information Science and Learning Technology and focuses her research interests around the pedagogical usability of [online] learning environments.
-As a designer-researcher-evaluator, she has published a number of research articles and book chapters discussing research initiatives and the process of designing innovative instructional solutions.
+Camille, is a native of Trinidad and Tobago and she completed her PhD in Information Science and Learning Technology.
+Her research interests include pedagogical usability of [online] learning environments.
+As a designer-instructor- researcher-evaluator, she has published a number of research articles and book chapters.

 She is an Organisation of American States and a Fulbright Scholar, as well as Project Management Professional (PMP) and a certified Six Sigma Green Belt.
 Her design and development ability is fueled by her research drive to always think about the uniqueness of solutions and why they did or did not work.

 Valerie joins the team as a Learning and Teaching Specialist from the Department of Management and Marketing (FBE).
 She will be primarily involved with the training of staff in the skill acquisition required to innovate teaching pedagogy and/or move towards blended modes of teaching.

 She will also work with staff to continuously improve their teaching.
 Valerie has been a leader in the provision of learning and teaching advice and assistance beyond the classroom setting to lecturers, tutors and students.
 Valerie was instrumental in maintaining a consistently high quality of subject delivery due to the comprehensive tutor-training program she devised and delivered.